TaliWeinstein/taliweinstein.github.io/content/project/DLI2025/index.md

 5. Consistently high satisfaction ratings, with 100% of respondents describing the workshop as “very useful.”
 6. Strong praise for the Design Dash and panel discussion, which participants ranked as the most engaging and impactful sessions.

 These outcomes validated the refinements made from the previous year.
 This demonstrates how structured evaluation and adaptive design can enhance workshop outcomes and build lasting research communities.
+The [beginning section of the workshop](https://www.youtube.com/watch?v=FUxOFqe6ejw&list=PLICxY_yQeGYkoWdqyStdy_wn0mvAVaZ2-&index=29) is available for viewing.